jscottgray/orglike/README.md

 ## Credits

-Forked from [Ezhil Theme](https://github.com/vividvilla/ezhil) and Licensed under MIT License Inspired by design of blog.jse.li
+Forked from [Archie Theme](https://github.com/athul/archie.git) which was forked from [Ezhil Theme](https://github.com/vividvilla/ezhil) and Licensed under MIT License
+Inspired by design of blog.jse.li

 ---